What Is Milieu Therapy And Why Is It Used?

 Milieu therapy works best when you feel comfortable communicating openly in group therapy sessions and, in fact, in all your daily interactions.
-This can only happen when the other components of milieu therapy succeed in helping you feel safe, secure, comfortable, and respected.
+This can only happen when the other milieu therapy components succeed in helping you feel safe, secure, comfortable, and respected.
 The benefit here is that the more open you can be during treatment, the more effectively you can address the problems that brought you into therapy.

 Getting help for a mental condition doesn't mean you need to give up your human dignity or personal control.
-If you or a loved one needs help resolving problems and becoming mentally healthier, therapy is available wherever you are, whenever fits with your schedule.
+If you or a loved one needs help resolving problems and becoming mentally healthier, therapy is available wherever you are, whenever it fits with your schedule.

-You can find counselors to help you deal with whatever environment you find yourself in and whatever situations you face.
-You can talk to a licensed counselor through Regain.us to learn skills that can improve your mental health and relationships and set you on a better life course.
+You can find counselors to help you deal with whatever environment you find and whatever situations you face.
+You can talk to a licensed counselor through ReGain.us to learn skills to improve your mental health and relationships and set you on a better life course.